matthr0w/ChipleX/README.md

-# High Level Simulation
+# Simulation Environment for Chiplet-Based Systems

-This project provides a high-level simulation environment using SystemC.
+This project provides a high-level simulation environment for chiplet-based systems using SystemC.

 ## SystemC Installation